PaulsGitHubs/Electrophysiology-Chemical-Drug-Signal-Identification/README.md

 # Electrophysiology-Drug-Signal-Identification

 This repository aims to develop a system for detecting and classifying drugs based on the electromagnetic signatures emitted from the human body when consuming drugs.
-The hypothesis is that different drugs generate unique electromagnetic waves, which can be captured using an antenna and then classified to identify the substance.
+The hypothesis is that different drugs make the body generate unique electromagnetic waves, which can be captured using an antenna and then classified to identify the substance.

 ## Table of contents